flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 This guide will help you set up your throttles for use with the FlyByWire A32NX.

-There are many throttle controllers available to use in Microsoft Flight Simulator.
+There are many controllers available to use in Microsoft Flight Simulator.
 Many have dedicated throttle levers/sliders and some have sliders which can be used as throttle levers/sliders.

 Although configuration and calibration is similar for most controllers there are subtle differences between different brands and models.

-The major differences between the controllers are:
+The major differences between different throttle controllers are:

 - number of axis (levers/sliders)
 - having detents or not
 - having a reverser range on the throttle axis or not
 - button on the lever/slider to engage reverser or not

+!!! warning "Please read this guide carefully and follow it step-by-step.
+Do not just skim over and skip steps as the calibration might then fail."

 ??? note "Collection of Controllers and their Features"